dev-sec/ansible-collection-hardening/roles/os_hardening/README.md

 It configures:

-- Remove unused yum repositories and enable GPG key-checking
+- Removes unused yum repositories and enables GPG key-checking
-- Remove packages with known issues
+- Removes packages with known issues
 - Configures pam for strong password checks
 - Installs and configures auditd
-- Disable core dumps via soft limits
+- Disables core dumps via soft limits
 - sets a restrictive umask
 - Configures execute permissions of files in system paths
 - Hardens access to shadow and passwd files